thedisasternerd/ChatGPTClient/README.md

   - [x] Improved styling and fixed maximum width of the window
   - [x] Freeze the send button by replacing it with a spinning wheel.
   - [x] Highlight Sendbutton when hovering over
+  - [x] Clean up the styling and make it more consistent and generalized
+  - [x] Add the option to regenerate response

 - [ ] Pending Enhancements
-  - [ ] Clean up the styling and make it more consistent and generalized
-  - [ ] Add the option to regenerate response
   - [ ] Stream and animate the text
+  - [ ] Render the regenerated text in markdown
   - [ ] Collapsible Sidebar to set the other parameters such as temperature, top_p, etc.